Colonialism & Fast Fashion Are Inextricably Linked — Aja Barber Explains How

 ”

-When H&M came out on top in Fashion Revolution’s transparency index this year, the Internet criticised the brand for twisting the tale to seem sustainable and ethical — while in reality, the index only reviews brands who make a turnover of $400 million USD ($550 million AUD) a year.
+When H&M came out on top in Fashion Revolution’s transparency index this year, the Internet criticized the brand for twisting the tale to seem sustainable and ethical — while in reality, the index only reviews brands who make a turnover of $400 million USD a year.

 Advertisement